-With Dr. Stanley Guenter
+with Dr. Stanley Guenter

 - See new excavations at Ceibal

-- Limited to only 14 participants
+- Limited to 14 participants

 (click to enlarge)

-Tour Guatemala and El Salvador – Daily Itinerary
+Daily Guatemala & El Salvador Tour Itinerary

 Day 1: Fly to Guatemala City and overnight.

 Day 2: Fly to the Flores, Petén.
 Boat to Aguateca.
-Overnight two nights near Sayaxché

-Day 3: Dos Pilas
+Day 3: Dos Pilas.

 Day 4: Punta de Chimino, Ceibal.

 Day 5: Yaxhá, Topoxté.

-Day 7: Tazumal, Santa Ana, Casa Blanca.
+Day 8: Tazumal, Santa Ana, Casa Blanca.

 Day 10: National Museum.
-City tour.
+City tour of San Salvador.

 Day 11: Fly back to the USA.

-Today, the glorious remains and the texts written on carved stone monuments affirm the power of these kings.
+Today, the glorious remains and the texts were written on carved stone monuments affirm the power of these kings.
 Our explorations take us to Dos Pilas, the most remote city in this region.
-The road to Ceibal and Aguateca is the Río Pasión, or Passion River, and we will travel by river boat along the waterways to see these splendid remains that have stood silently in the jungle for over 1,000 years.
+The road to Ceibal and Aguateca is the Río Pasión or Passion River, and we will travel by riverboat along the waterways to see these splendid remains that have stood silently in the jungle for over 1,000 years.
 We will also visit Ceibal, where recent radiocarbon tests have pushed the dates for the city back to 1,000BC, the enormous Yaxhá, and the island of Topoxté.

 Located in the south of the Mesoamerican cultural area, El Salvador is home to significant archaeological finds including the remains of several Mayan settlements.
-One such site, Tazumal, features a large, mostly intact structures that date to the first century.
+One such site, Tazumal, features large, mostly intact structures that date to the first century.
 Cihuatán was an immense post-classic city that controlled trade with Honduras and the Caribbean.

-Guatemala and El Salvador Tour Leader
+Your Guatemala & El Salvador Tour Leader – Dr. Stanley Guenter

 ‘Stan was outstanding as the study leader.
 His enthusiasm was catching.
 He can read the glyphs upside down when showing us drawings from the books that he carried.
 Not only was he extremely knowledgeable, but he shared some of his adventures in his career in Archaeology.
 That was most entertaining.’ – Lynda Hamilton